Our key drivers

 How to analyze unknown unknowns?

 How to contribute to this daunting challenge?
 Let us try the impossible!
-Let us develop straigthforward image-based bioanalytical hyphenated techniques/methods that can deal with the unknown unknowns.
+Let us develop straightforward image-based bioanalytical hyphenated techniques/methods that can deal with the unknown unknowns.
 Why not including bioprofiling or effect-directed fingerprints in routine quality control to ensure the product quality and food safety more comprehensively?
 By this, food fraud and food adulteration will easier be detected.
 Such bioanalytical techniques for bioprofiling are also able to detect the active principle of health food, functional food, traditional medicines, plant extracts etc.

 Besides our research in the above mentioned field of bioprofiling, we focus on miniaturization and think differently!
 By using totally new technologies in the field of chromatography, we try to set new perspectives and impulses.
-For example by exploiting open source technologies, 3D printing and inkjet printing, pattern recognition algorithms and image evaluation by artificial neural networks, we work on a miniaturized, all-in-one planar chromatography system (Office Chromatography).
+For example, by exploiting open source technologies, 3D printing and inkjet printing, pattern recognition algorithms and image evaluation by artificial neural networks, we work on a miniaturized, all-in-one planar chromatography LabToGo system (Office Chromatography).
 Further research is in the field of quantitative surface scanning using direct analysis in real time mass spectrometry (DART-MS), analysis of food, commodities, botanicals, pharmaceutical formulations, environmental samples, trace analysis, etc.

 Konfuzius wisely said "Reaching the water source, you have to swim against mainstream".
 This is particularly true for planar chromatography.
 Still a decade ago, a handful of colleagues recommended me to change my subject - a well-meant advice for my academic career.
+But I believed in the power of this underestimated technique.

 For teaching in the time of ultrarapid separations, I developed a metaphor in 2005: